iftas-org/resources/CSAM-CSE/README.md

  - https://en.wikipedia.org/wiki/Legal_status_of_fictional_pornography_depicting_minors

 ## National and Extranational Law
-Scroll down to review the legality of real/realistic; fictional; and possession in most countries.
+Scroll down in the linked page to review the legality of real/realistic; fictional; and possession in most countries.
  - https://en.wikipedia.org/wiki/Legality_of_child_pornography

 ## Detection